-Note that each of these individuals must have some type of VA appointment and meet the PVAMC Research appointment requirements, including verification of education and credentialing.
+Note that each of these individuals must have some type of VA appointment and meet the VAPORHCS Research appointment requirements, including verification of education and credentialing.
 The requirements are outlined at: Appointment Requirements.

 **For all VA documents (such as the VA consent form, VA scope of work, etc.), please title the documents with the prefix "VA" when uploading them into eIRB.Most studies must have:

 2. Separate the VA activities/research from the OHSU activities/research - especially critical for studies that will combine VA and OHSU data